CyVerse-learning-materials/neon_data_science/step1.rst

 	- Right click with your mouse or double tap fingers on touchpad to paste in the web shell or Desktop

+**Suspending an instance**

+- When you're done using an instance it is wise to 'Suspend' the instance in the Actions.

+- This will kill any process that is still running.

+- Your data and all of your programs will be fine.
+It is however wise to move your data back onto your DataStore or back it up somewhere else so it will be available.

+- Suspending the instance will leave it ready for reuse when you want to "resume" working on it.

+- You will not be charged any AU while the instance is suspended.

 **Deleting your instance**

 - To completely remove your instance, you can select the "delete" buttom from the instance details page.